Research for Social Care - Call Specification

-Adult Social care is a strategic priority for the National Institute for Health Research (NIHR).
+Adult Social care is a strategic priority for the NIHR.
 We intend to improve and extend the evidence base for adult social care, consistent with the remit of the Department of Health and Social Care.
 The NIHR is keen to extend support for high quality social care research, hence this current call for research proposals specifically on adult social care.

 Following successful social care calls in 2018 and 2019, the NIHR will continue to offer social care research funding opportunities via the Research for Patient Benefit programme in its annual Research for Social Care (RfSC) call.